surfer190/fixes/docs/oauth/difference-between-grant-and-scope.md

 #### Grants

 Grants are flows.
-They are used interchangably.
+They are used interchangable.
 The various authorization flows allowed in Oauth.

 There are 4: